i

-There is an endless amount of modding that can be done to the Focus ST. From shift knobs to bolt-on turbo kits to performance built engines, the range is limitless.
-As the saying goes, "to each their own", and that applies here.
-Whether it's function, form, power, or something else that you care about, there is something for everyone.
-The good news is you don't have to be rich to modify the ST and you don't need a mechanic's certification either.
-There are some seriously easy modifications to perform that will change your ST more than you might have thought, all at a very reasonable price tag.
+There are an endless amount of Focus ST mods.
+From shift knobs to bolt-on turbo kits to performance built engines, the range is limitless.
+Whether it's function, form, or power, there is something for everyone.
+The good news is you don't have to be rich to modify your Focus ST and you don't need a mechanic's certification either.
+There are some seriously easy modifications to perform that will change your Focus ST more than you might have thought, all at a very reasonable price tag.

-It's safe to say that if you bought everything on this list, you're around $1,500 invested.
-That puts the average cost of each of these items at $93.75, making each of them a relatively painless decision.
+It's safe to say that if you bought everything on this list, you're around $1,500 total spent.
+That puts the average cost of each of these items around $100, making each of them a relatively painless decision.

-We'll go through each one and let you know why we think it should be on this list.
-There are several other parts that could have made this list for one or two of the "easiest, cheapest, or most effective" categories.
-But we want to focus on parts that could easily be in all three.
+Several other parts could have made this list.
+But we want to focus on parts that could easily be in all three categories - easy, cheap, effective.
 Bang for the buck is the name of the game here.
 Modifications are in no particular order!

 Rear Motor Mount

 • Easy - Installs in about 30 minutes.
 You must be able to get under the car though.
-Once there, basic tools will get you there.
+Once there, basic tools will get the job done.

-• Cheap - Although it can be one of the higher priced items on the list, it still comes in between $100-234.41, depending on your choice.
+• Cheap - Although it can be one of the higher priced items on the list, it still comes in as low as $120, depending on your choice.

 • Effective - This keeps the motor from moving around in the engine bay.
-If you didn't know already, it moves A LOT.
-The increased driver feel, smoother shifting, and better positive traction will make you wonder why the car doesn't come like that.
+If you didn't know already, the stock Focus ST rear motor mount is ultra squishy and moves a lot.
+The increased driver feel, smoother shifting, and better traction will make you wonder why the car doesn't come like that.
 It's a VERY effective mod.

 Stainless Steel Brake Lines

-• Cheap - Coming it at $53.90 per axle for StopTech lines, it's almost a no brainer for those that like some extra stopping power and feel.
+• Cheap - Coming it at $70.30 per axle for StopTech lines (front and rear are sold separately for these), it's almost a no brainer for those that like some extra stopping power and feel.

-• Effective - Rubber is flexible.
-The stock lines are made of rubber and as your foot presses the pedal, all that pressure from the fluid transferring ends up lost to the expansion of that rubber.
-Stainless lines don't expand nearly as much, therefore more pressure ends up pressing the pad against the rotor.
+• Effective - The stock rubber lines are flexible and expand.
+As your foot presses the pedal, some pressure from the fluid transfer ends up lost to that expansion.
+Stainless lines don't expand nearly as much, resulting in more pressure on the pad against the rotor.
 An extremely effective mod, if you ask us.
 There is a noticeable difference, to say the least.

 Hood Struts